sashakid/ios-guide/Main/6_architecture.md

 When creating a Cocoa application, you can set a control’s action and target through the Interface Builder application.
 You thereby let the control initiate custom behavior without writing any code for the control itself.
 The action selector and target connection are archived in a nib file and are restored when the nib is unarchived.
 You can also change the target and action dynamically by sending the control or its cell `setTarget:` and `setAction:` messages.
 A Cocoa application for OS X can use the target-action mechanism to instruct a custom controller object to transfer data from the user interface to a model object, or to display data in a model object.
 The Cocoa bindings technology obviates the need to use target-action for this purpose.

-_Uses and Limitations_

-You create or modify a view hierarchy whenever you add a view to another view, either programmatically or using Interface Builder.
-The AppKit framework automatically handles all the relationships associated with the view hierarchy.

 <a name="command"></a>

 ### Command